Ergodic properties of boundary actions and Nielsen--Schreier theory: Limit sets and the core

 There are two extensions of the boundary action which have natural geometric interpretations.
 The first one is the action of $H$ on the space $\pt^2 F:=(\pt F\times\pt F)\setminus\diag$, or, in other words, on the space of bi-infinite geodesics in the Cayley graph $\G(F,\bA)$.
 We shall endow it with the square $\m^2$ of the measure~$\m$.

 Ergodicity of this action is equivalent to ergodicity of the (discrete) geodesic flow on~$X$.
 The study of the ergodic properties of the action of a discrete group of hyperbolic isometries of $\mathbb H^n$ on $\pt ^2 \mathbb H^n$ has a long history beginning with the pioneering works of Hedlund and E.~Hopf in the 30's for Fuchsian groups.
 Its current state is given by the so-called \emph{Hopf--Tsuji--Sullivan theorem}, e.g., see \cite{Sullivan81, Nicholls89, Kaimanovich94} and the references therein.
-Analogous results for the action of a subgroup $H$ of a free group on $\pt ^2 F$ with respect to the measure $\m^2$ were obtained by Coornaert and Papadopoulos \cite{Coornaert-Papadopoulos96}.
-The general case of the harmonic measure of a covering Markov operator on a Gromov hyperbolic space was treated by Kaimanovich \cite{Kaimanovich94}.
-In our situation the results can be summarized in the following analogue of the Hopf--Tsuji--Sullivan theorem:
+Analogous results for the action of a subgroup $H$ of a free group on $\pt ^2 F$ with respect to the measure $\m^2$ were obtained by Coornaert and Papadopoulos \cite[Corollaire~D]{Coornaert-Papadopoulos96}.
+The results from \cite{Coornaert-Papadopoulos96} actually follow from more general considerations of Kaimanovich \cite[Theorem~3.3 and the discussion in Section~3.3.3]{Kaimanovich94}, where the general case of the harmonic measure of a covering Markov operator on a Gromov hyperbolic space was treated.
+In our situation these results can be summarized as the following analogue of the Hopf--Tsuji--Sullivan theorem:

-\begin{thm} The action of $H$ on $(\pt^2 F,\m^2)$ is either ergodic (therefore, conservative) or completely dissipative (the \emph{Hopf alternative}).
+\begin{thm}[\cite{Kaimanovich94,Coornaert-Papadopoulos96}] The action of $H$ on $(\pt^2 F,\m^2)$ is either ergodic (therefore, conservative) or completely dissipative (the \emph{Hopf alternative}).
 If the action is ergodic, then \begin{itemize} \item[(i)] $\m\La^{rad}=1$; \item[(ii)] The simple random walk on the Schreier graph $X$ is recurrent; \item[(iii)] The \emph{Poincar\'e series} $\sum_{h\in H} (2m-1)^{-|h|}$ diverges. \end{itemize} Alternatively, if the action is completely dissipative, then \begin{itemize} \item[(i$'$)] $\m\La^{rad}=0$; \item[(ii$'$)] The simple random walk on the Schreier graph $X$ is transient; \item[(iii$'$)] The Poincar\'e series converges. \end{itemize} \end{thm}

 \begin{cor} If the action of $H$ on $(\pt F,\m)$ is dissipative, then the Poincar\'e series converges. \end{cor}

 \begin{proof} Since the action of $H$ on $(\pt^2 F,\m^2)$ projets to the action on $(\pt F,\m)$, dissipativity of the latter implies dissipativity of the former. \end{proof}